KaiAragaki/thermos/README.md

 <!-- badges: end -->

-{thermos} provides a simple way to interact with ThermoFisher’s IonReporter API from within R.
+thermos provides a simple way to interact with ThermoFisher’s IonReporter API from within R.

 ## Installation